alexa/alexa-auto-sdk/samples/cpp/assets/MENU.md

 ### Logout<a id="logout"></a>

-The **Logout** action logs out the current user and restarts the application (with confirmation).
+***(Experimental)*** The **Logout** action logs out the current user and restarts the application (with confirmation).
 The application will stop and shut down, then reload and configure, register platform interfaces, and start the Engine.
 The user config file path and authentication refresh token are both cleared.

 For example: